Splat Feature Solver¶

 Key Findings¶

-- The row-sum preconditioner completes feature lifting within minutes, far faster than training-based methods requiring hours.
+- The row-sum preconditioner completes feature lifting in minutes, significantly faster than training-based methods.

-- Tikhonov Guidance effectively reduces \(\beta\) by enhancing diagonal dominance, consistent with theoretical predictions.
+- Tikhonov Guidance effectively reduces \(\beta\) by enhancing diagonal dominance, matching theoretical predictions.

-- Most multi-view inconsistencies stem from mask noise rather than genuine semantic variation; Post-Lifting Aggregation filters these effectively.
+- Most multi-view inconsistencies stem from mask noise rather than semantic changes; Post-Lifting Aggregation effectively filters these.

 Highlights & Insights¶

-- Modeling feature lifting as a linear inverse problem is the key insight, unifying three lines of work (the row-sum rules independently discovered in CosegGaussians, Occam's LGS, and DrSplat are all shown to be special cases).
+- Modeling feature lifting as a linear inverse problem is a key insight that unifies three categories of methods (integrating row-sum rules from CosegGaussians, Occam's LGS, and DrSplat).

-- The \((1+\beta)\)-approximation error bound is the first theoretical guarantee established for feature lifting.
+- The \((1+\beta)\)-approximation error bound provides the first theoretical guarantee for feature lifting.

 Limitations & Future Work¶

-- The upper bound on \(\beta\) depends on the feature disparity of the optimal solution along each ray, which is difficult to estimate a priori.
+- The \(\beta\) bound depends on the feature dispersion of the optimal solution, which is difficult to estimate a priori.

-- Although the IoU threshold in Post-Lifting Aggregation is selected automatically, sensitivity to specific scenes remains.
+- Although the IoU threshold in Post-Lifting Aggregation is automatically selected, it remains sensitive to the scene.

 - The closed-form solution assumes \(\sum \omega_p \approx 1\) (row-stochasticity), which may degrade in extremely sparse scenes.